 Portugal is a greatest wines production country, certainly one of the oldest in the world as Phoenicians probably introduced winemaking to the south, and the Romans spread vine cultivation and winemaking further upcountry as they drove out the northern Celts.
 Today 14 regions produce elegant reds and dry whites.
 You will visit the Alentejo region which covers about 1/3 of Portugal, and winemakers in the remaining 2/3 can often be heard to complain about the popularity of Alentejo wines. Évora, Redondo and Reguengos are more typical of the Alentejo, and can make smooth, harmonious, very easy-drinking reds.
 The white Antão Vaz is the star grape of the region, with good acidity and tropical fruit flavors.

 Breakfast.
 Morning guided walking tour to Cascais.
-Lunch on your own.
+Lunch in a typical restaurant.

-Day 3 (Tuesday): Morning visit to Sintra – Afternoon resting time in Cascais
+Day 3 (Tuesday): Morning resting time in Cascais – Afternoon tour to Belem quarter in Lisbon

-After breakfast, transfer to Sintra by private van.
+After an early breakfast, transfer to Lisbon by private van.

 Dinner on your own in Cascais.
 Overnight.

-Day 5 (Thursday): Morning Cooking Class in Lisbon – Afternoon transfer to Alentejo through Arraiolos
+Day 5 (Thursday): Morning transfer to Alentejo through Arraiolos

 Dinner and overnight.